Past Exhibition

 ©️ Luis Xertu (2024).
 Courtesy of the artist and PODIUM, Hong Kong

-The exhibition opens on 07 December 2024 (Sat) from 2 to 7 PM and is on view till 01 February 2025 (Sat).
+The exhibition opens on 07 December 2024 (Sat) from 2 to 7 PM and is extended until 08 February 2025 (Sat).
 Artist Weera-it Ittiteerarak and Dae Uk Kim will be present at the opening, while at 4 PM there will be an artist talk conducted in English.

 Artists